 In addition to inventory and staff management functionality, here’s what to look for when searching for the best POS for your independent property:

-The Cloudbeds Marketplace currently integrates with five partners: Lightspeed, Poster, Tabology, Torqus, and #HOTTAB.
+The Cloudbeds Marketplace currently integrates with several partners, including Poster, Tabology, Torqus, and #HOTTAB.
 When used together, these PMS/POS combos allow guests to charge their bar/restaurant tab to their room.
 The PMS sends onsite guest information and room numbers to the POS, which allows the POS to post items and charged directly to the guest folio.
 Slick!
-Check out the Marketplace here.
+Check out the Cloudbeds Marketplace.